tomphp/tomphp.github.io/_posts/2014-10-03-testing-at-multiple-levels-with-behat.md

 user interface developer has a nice feature to work towards.
-Using the same features to test each of these levels provides a means for the developer at each level to work their own acceptance criteria (even though the stakeholder is only really interested in setting the final, full stack, user interface tests).
+Using the same features to test each of these levels provides a means for the developer at each level to work their own acceptance criteria (even though the stakeholder is only really interested in seeing the final, full stack, user interface tests).

 It also means that when a new or replacement user interface is developed, there are still fantastic tests present on the entry points to the domain layer.